Adventures-In/video_chat/README.md

 # Adventreres In Video Chat

-A Video Chat app for Adventures In, built with Flutter and flutter_webrtc.
+A Video Chat app for Adventures In, built with Flutter and [flutter-webrtc](https://github.com/flutter-webrtc/flutter-webrtc).

 ## Current State